untillpro/scm4j/scm4j-releaser/README.md

 - `mdeps`: file which lists managable dependencies, is located at the root of every repository
 - `develop branch`: branch which is used as a source for release branches (in other words - all development happens on).
 By default it is `master` or `trunk`, depending on VCS

-# Scenarious

-- view project `status`: if something has been changed in `develop` and `release` branches of any component?
-- `fork`: create `release` branches out of changed `develop` branches
-- `build`: apply `build` command to `release` branches

-E.g. we have a `product3` which depends on `component39`:0.9.5 and `component50`:0.5.0, all components and `product3` sit in their own repositories.
-Now we add some commits to the `develop` branch of `component50` and run the tool using `status` command.
-Tool analyzes repositories and suggests that new versions of `component50` and `product3` should be built.
-Then we can run tool using  `fork` and `build` commands. `fork` command creates new `release branches` and increase minor versions in `develop branches`, `build` does whatever configured plus increases patch version in `release branch`.

-For version definitions ref. [semantic Versioning 2.0.0](http://semver.org/).

 # Usage

 1. Add [`version`](docs/data-structure.md#version-file) file to your repository, optionally [`mdeps`](docs/data-structure.md#mdeps-file)
 1. Clone https://github.com/scm4j/scm4j-releaser-shell
 1. Execute `releaser`, it will create `cc`, `cc.yml`, `credentials.yml` files in $user.home/.scm4j folder.
 Edit these files (ref. comments there)
 1. Run `releaser (status|fork|build) com.mycompany:my-root-component`

+E.g. we have a `product3` which depends on `component39`:0.9.5 and `component50`:0.5.0, all components and `product3` sit in their own repositories.
+Now we add some commits to the `develop` branch of `component50` and run the tool using `status` command.
+Tool analyzes repositories and suggests that new versions of `component50` and `product3` should be built.
+Then we can run tool using  `fork` and `build` commands. `fork` command creates new `release branches` and increase minor versions in `develop branches`, `build` does whatever configured plus increases patch version in `release branch`.

+For version definitions ref. [semantic Versioning 2.0.0](http://semver.org/).

 **Run from gradle**